 We ship albacore tuna medallions right from the source.
-These medallions are troll caught by albacore pioneer Paul Hill, ensuring the fish are humanely handled throughout the process.
+These medallions are troll caught, ensuring the fish are humanely handled throughout the process.
 Just minutes after each catch, the tuna is blast frozen while still at sea, preserving its delicate, succulent texture.
-Our albacore medallions are then processed while frozen, allowing the fish to retain the best-possible taste for when it eventually reaches your doorstep.
+Our albacore medallions are then processed while frozen, allowing the fish to retain the best-possible taste for when it reaches your doorstep.

 Our sushi-grade albacore tuna makes a fast and healthy omega-3 rich meal.
 We ship albacore tuna medallions frozen and packaged as boneless, 6-ounce pieces that diners can enjoy either raw or cooked.
 We like to keep a few packages of medallions in the freezer at home, ensuring we are never more than a few minutes away from a delicious, healthy meal.